 The U.S. Department of State’s Benjamin A. Gilman International Scholarship is a grant program that enables students of limited financial means to study or intern abroad, thereby gaining skills critical to our national security and economic prosperity.
 The University of Florida consistently has many students receive the Gilman Scholarship; typically, about 30% of the students who apply from UF are awarded.
-Awards are varying amounts up to $5,000.
+Award amounts can be up to $5,000 (with the opportunity to receive the supplemental Critical Need Language Award of up to $3,000 and/or the STEM Supplemental Award of up to $1,000).

 Eligibility